An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications: Conclusions

 \section{Conclusions}

-To solve the three-block nonconvex nonseparable problem with linear constraint, we consider an ADMM algorithm with the third variable updated twice in each iteration.
-With the help of the powerful Kurdyka-Łojasiewicz property, global convergence of the proposed ADMM is established.
-We also discuss some simple extensions of the proposed ADMM which are useful in practice.
-At last, we experiment on a recently proposed two-block separable nonconvex MMV problem with $\Psi \equiv0$, $H\equiv0$, a three-block separable nonconvex RPCA problem with $H\equiv0$, and a new three-block nonseparable nonconvex NMC problem proposed by us, respectively.
-The numerical results show that for the degraded form of (\ref{equ:opt}), the proposed ADMM outperforms comparing with others, too.
-And for (\ref{equ:opt}), the proposed ADMM is consistent with theoretical expectations, which also shows a clear advantage in general.
+In summary, we propose an ADMM algorithm with the third variable updated twice at each iteration to solve the 3-block nonconvex nonseparable problem with a linear constraint.
+Global convergence of the proposed ADMM is established under the Kurdyka-Łojasiewicz property.
+Besides, we discuss two simple extensions of ADMMn which are useful in applications.
+At last, we experiment on a 3-block separable nonconvex RPCA problem with $H\equiv0$, and a brand new 3-block nonseparable nonconvex NMC problem proposed by us, respectively.
+The numerical results show that for both \eqref{equ:opt} and its degeneration form, the proposed ADMMn is consistent with theoretical results and exhibits a clear advantage in practice. \\